 - overheating from exercise

 Use fans and air conditioning, cool drinks, and icy compresses to keep cool.
 Wear layers of lightweight clothing that are easy to remove.
-It’s important to note that although you have a relapse that is heat-related, hot temperatures do not cause the disease to progress more quickly.
+A cooling vest can also help.